 The Minnesota Legislature left a number of issues unresolved as the session ended on May 17.
-They will meet again in mid-June for a special session and hope to complete work before July 1 when state government would have to shut down without spending bills approved.
+They have now convened a special session and hope to complete work before July 1 when state government would have to shut down without spending bills approved.

-In addition to the state biennial budget, no action was taken on a bonding bill may be in the works, which is where advocates hope $10 million for the TCMC Second Train would be included to upgrade tracks and signals on the route through southeastern Minnesota.
+In addition to the state biennial budget, a bonding bill may be in the works, which is where advocates hope $10 million for the TCMC Second Train would be included to upgrade tracks and signals on the route through southeastern Minnesota.
 The Minnesota House, Senate and Governor have all indicated interest in seeing a bonding bill approved this year.
 There is disagreement on what projects should be included and what the overall price tag should be.

 Please stay in touch with your legislator to learn where bonding bill negotiations stand.